Luxque/Open-Quantum-Computing-Textbook/text/eng/src/chapter-01/acknowledgements.md

 Their support helps to overcome language barriers and ensure that this textbook reaches as many readers as possible.
 Each translator is acknowledged with their permission.

-## Error Reviewers
+## Reviewers

 A top-notch textbook must aim for accuracy and clarity.
-Error reviewers assist by fact-checking, identifying missing sources, and pointing out typographical errors from the text.
+Error reviewers assist by fact-checking, identifying missing sources, and pointing out conceptual/typographical errors from the text.
 Their valuable contributions help maintaining the integrity of the content.
 Each reviewer is acknowledged by their permission.

-## Donors
+## Donators

 Donations support the ongoing development of this project and enable the acquisition of valuable resources.
 Every donation is highly appreciated.
 While it may be challenging to maintain a comprehensive list of donors, I will make best effort to update it as frequently as possible.

-_Last Updated: MM/DD/YYYY_
+*Last Updated: 12/12/2025*